This is a weekly series detailing common issues that can occur during Magento 2 custom development. Check back next week for more solutions.

 Finally, the easy one, for Traditional Shipping via UPS, the only modification that we needed to make was to alter the shipping component to read the cart to disallow traditional shipping if there was any milk in a customer’s cart.
 Phew!

-We hope this article has provided you a bit of insight and guidance on how to modify Magento 2 to meet your needs, and directed you away from common pitfalls.
+We hope this article has provided you a bit of insight on Magento Shipping Rules, and guidance on how to modify Magento 2 to meet your needs, and directed you away from common pitfalls.